No. 1 Seed – Houston Rockets (2012-13 – 8th Seed)

 Paul’s impact on Houston could be even greater than Howard’s impact.
 He is one of the best, if not the best, point guards in the league, making him a huge upgrade over the inconsistent Jeremy Lin.
 Paul ranks 16th and sixth in the league in isolation and pick-and-roll plays, respectively.
 These are two of Houston’s primary plays.

 Assuming that the Rockets can pull off both Paul and Howard, the combination of their high-paced play and great perimeter and post defense makes them an instant first seed.
 Now,“on paper” can sometimes be discrete from reality (put together an All-Star starting five and a coach of the year winner, and what could go wrong?).
 But I would argue that the locker room chemistry and the hunger for a ring would create a unique scenario, and thus, an extremely successful season.

-Topics: Dallas Mavericks, Denver Nuggets, Feautred, Golden State Warriors, Houston Rockets, Los Angeles Clippers, Los Angeles Lakers, Memphis Grizzlies, Minnesota Timberwolves, Oklahoma City Thunder, Portland Trail Blazers, San Antonio Spurs, Utah Jazz
+Tags: Dallas Mavericks Denver Nuggets Featured Feautred Golden State Warriors Houston Rockets Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Minnesota Timberwolves Oklahoma City Thunder Popular Portland Trail Blazers San Antonio Spurs Utah Jazz